With apologies to Daniel Feller.

 Harrison succeeded in pushing his way onto the national stage in 1834, when the general’s rather churlish defense of his war record was printed in Niles’ Register.
 While being a nationally known figure did nothing to help his straitened finances, Harrison discovered in short order that his biography was tailor-made for politics in the Jacksonian era.
 For here was a Virginia native (and son of a signer of the Declaration of Independence) who had served as a general in the War of 1812 and who was a longtime resident of a populous “western” state that bordered the slaveholding south.

 Indeed, the intrinsic appeal of Old Tip’s electoral “brand” had been demonstrated empirically long before the log cabin and hard cider campaign.
-Despite running in a five-candidate field (that included fellow Whigs Daniel Webster and Hugh Lawson White) and ultimately losing to Van Buren in the presidential election of 1836, Harrison had won seven states and garnered 37 percent of the popular vote.
+Despite running in a five-candidate field that included fellow Whigs Daniel Webster and Hugh Lawson White, and even though he ultimately lost to Van Buren in the presidential election of 1836, Harrison did win seven states and garnered an impressive 37 percent of the popular vote.